Kleine Scheidegg railway station

 Kleine Scheidegg is a railway station and hub that is situated on the summit of Kleine Scheidegg, a mountain pass in the Bernese Oberland region of Switzerland.
-The pass, located between the Lauberhorn and the Eiger's ridge, houses a complex of hotels and railway buildings.
+The pass, located between the Lauberhorn and the Eiger's ridge, houses a complex of hotels (e.g. Hotel Bellevue des Alpes) and railway buildings.
 Administratively, the station is in the municipality of Lauterbrunnen in the canton of Bern, a few metres from the border with the municipality of Grindelwald.